 Dropping from a course is the student's responsibility.
 The student must drop the course by submitting a completed Course Add/Drop Form to the Registrar's Office.
 The date of dropped courses will be determined by the date approved by the student's advisor.
 Non-attendance does not automatically withdraw a student from a course, and students continue to be responsible for any outstanding accounts, and any academic penalty resulting from non-attendance.

-Any student who drops below 12 credits (full-time status) will risk losing full-time financial aid and have the award adjusted accordingly.
+Any student who drops below 12 credits (undergraduate full-time status) or 9 credits (graduate full-time status) will risk losing full-time financial aid and have the award adjusted accordingly.

 Refund Schedule